 Who represents the Discipline Committee and what do they do?

-The Discipline Committee is represented at the hearing by a panel of the Committee members appointed by the Chair of the Discipline Committee.
-A panel is composed of three (3) to five (5) members of the Discipline Committee, including at least two (2) public members of Council.
+The Discipline Committee is represented at the hearing by a panel of the Committee registrants appointed by the Chair of the Discipline Committee.
+A panel is composed of three (3) to five (5) member of the Discipline Committee, including at least two (2) Public Directors of the Board.
 At a hearing, the panel will: